Lets developers send texts, make calls, and route video by connecting their code directly to phone carriers worldwide.

 What does this company depend on?

-The mechanism depends on international telecom carrier peering agreements for voice and SMS routing, telecom operating licenses in each jurisdiction served, Short Message Service Center (SMSC) connections for SMS delivery, Session Initiation Protocol (SIP) trunking infrastructure for voice calls, and cloud infrastructure from AWS and other providers for API hosting.
+Twilio cannot operate without peering agreements with international telecom carriers for voice and SMS routing, telecom operating licences in every country it serves, Short Message Service Centers (SMSC) connections that physically deliver SMS messages, Session Initiation Protocol (SIP) trunking infrastructure that carries voice calls, and cloud infrastructure from AWS and other providers that hosts the API layer.

 Who depends on this company?